ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-march-2024.md

 ![chart-Total-Network-Monthly-Rewards](/uploads/chart-Total-Network-Monthly-Rewards-March.png)

-In March, total network rewards saw a notable decrease to 104,657 xBZZ, marking the lowest payout in the recent months, underscoring a change in network reward allocation.
+In March, total network rewards saw a notable decrease to 104,657 xBZZ, marking the lowest payout in the recent months, underscoring a change in network utilisation.

 ## Monthly Median Win Values